 Dive in!

-This month’s workout, “Word Usage,” centers on the glossary of problematic words and phrases under paragraph 5.250 in CMOS 17.
+This workout centers on the glossary of problematic words and phrases under paragraph 5.254 in CMOS 18.
 Writing and editing are more efficient when you never have to look up affect or effect or dither over whether it’s OK to write inasmuch.

 Because the list is so long, we will revisit it regularly in the workout series.
-Today’s quiz focuses specifically on words beginning with the letter a.
+This quiz focuses specifically on words beginning with the letter a.

 Advanced editors might tackle the questions cold; learners can study those sections of the Manual before answering the questions.